-Okay.
-So let’s say you bought a house, or signed a lease for a new apartment.
+So, let’s say you bought a condo, or signed a lease for a new apartment.
 Or maybe you’re just over it with your Craigslist–or college–furniture and are thinking that it’s finally time you sold it all (or burned it) and moved on.
 I found myself in one of these situations a few months ago.
-If you’ve been following along my Off Duty exploits, I moved (!!!) into a really cool little apartment with my boyfriend about 4 months ago.
-And well, the past few times since college that I’ve moved around, I was never able to really sit down and figure out how to make a new space feel 100% like a true expression of who I was or what I wanted my “adult” life to look like.
+If you’ve been following along, I recently move into a really cool little apartment about 4 months ago.
+And well, the past few times that I’ve moved around, I was never able to really sit down and figure out how to make a new space feel 100% like a true expression of who I was or what I wanted my life to look like.

 Since moving in, I’ve had a few people ask me how I did it.
 I’ve even been asked if I could help friends (and strangers!) decorate their new spaces too.
 First of all, let me say YES.
 I love decorating.
 I binge-watch shows on HGTV like nobody’s business.
 Let me into your home and give me your credit card and I will make your space BEAUTIFUL.
 Or… since most of you probably won’t let me into your homes or give me your credit cards and your wish lists… I decided to write this post instead.

-Here is how I transformed my new digs from a cold, empty rented apartment into a cool home that I am extremely proud of (and quite frankly, love showing off).
+I transformed my new digs from a cold, empty rented apartment into a cool home that I am extremely proud of (and quite frankly, love showing off).
 If you’re wondering how to choose furniture for your own apartment, keep reading!

-How to Choose Furniture
+How to Choose Furniture For Your Apartment

-Decide on a Theme
+1. Decide On a Theme

 We needed to be a little systematic to help us get through it without wanting to kill each other.
 So, we had a talk one night about the things we wanted–and absolutely would not be able to tolerate–in terms of a theme.
 I wanted lots of neutrals and white, Scandinavian openness and design, and gorgeous green plants that I would neglect and that he’d have to water.
 He wanted a functional, post-modern, Mad Men-esque space where he could sip whiskey and, I don’t know, be a guy.
 We decided to meet in the middle and go for something that I’ll just call functional Scandinavian.
 Stay with me here.

 The point is not in knowing interior design terms.
 It’s about deciding what you like and don’t like, and then choosing something to use as your central inspiration point moving forward.
 Once you figure out what that thing is–whether it’s pops of color, beach vibes, or clean and simple–stick with it.
 Once you have a focus, it’ll help make the rest of the process that much easier.